-In \cite{GS}, Griffiths and Schmid studied the so-called {Hodge metric} on the period domain $D$.
+In \cite{GS}, Griffiths and Schmid studied the {Hodge metric} on the period domain $D$.
 We denote it by $h$.
-In particular, this Hodge metric is a complete homogeneous metric.
-Let us denote the period map on the moduli space by $\Phi_{\mathcal{Z}_m}: \,\mathcal{Z}_{m}\rightarrow D/\Gamma$, where $\Gamma$ denotes the global monodromy group which acts properly and discontinuously on the period domain $D$.
-By local Torelli theorem for Calabi--Yau manifolds, we know that $\Phi_{\mathcal{Z}_m}, \Phi$ are both locally injective.
-Thus it follows from \cite{GS} that the pull-backs of $h$ by $\Phi_{\mathcal{Z}_m}$ and $\Phi$ on $\mathcal{Z}_m$ and $\mathcal{T}$ respectively are both well-defined K\"ahler metrics.
+In particular, this Hodge metric is a complete homogeneous metric induced by the Killing form.
+By local Torelli theorem for Calabi--Yau manifolds, we know that the period maps $\Phi_{\mathcal{Z}_m}, \Phi$ both have nondegenerate differentials everywhere.
+Thus it follows from \cite{GS} that the pull-backs of $h$ by $\Phi_{\mathcal{Z}_m}$ and $\Phi$ to $\mathcal{Z}_m$ and $\mathcal{T}$ respectively are both well-defined K\"ahler metrics.
 By abuse of notation, we still call these pull-back metrics the {Hodge metrics}.
 Let us denote $\mathcal{Z}^H_{m}$ to be the completion of $\mathcal{Z}_m$ with respect to the Hodge metric.
 By definition $\mathcal{Z}_m^H$ is the smallest complete space with respect to the Hodge metric that contains $\mathcal{Z}_m$.
 Then $\mathcal{Z}^H_{m}\subseteq\bar{\mathcal{Z}}_{m}$ and the complex codimension of the complement $\mathcal{Z}^H_{m}\backslash \mathcal{Z}_m$ is at least one.